• Facebook

 On completing this programme, students will be able to apply for four exemptions (all certificate level) from The Chartered Institute of Management Accountants (CIMA), the world’s largest professional body of management accountants, entering into their Operational Level.

 Richmond is the only university in the UK where the degree programmes are based on the US educational approach which is a four year pathway.
-Every undergraduate degree student will first enter our Liberal Arts programme before specialising in their Major.
+Every undergraduate degree student will study our Liberal Arts programme alongside their Major.

 Find out more about the Core Curriculum >>